bard-framework/bardframework-parent/README.md

 + No spaces!
 Please use tabs for indentation.
 + Respect the code style.
 + Create minimal diffs - disable on save actions like reformat source code or organize imports.
 If you feel the source code should be reformatted create a separate PR for this change.
-+ Provide JUnit tests for your changes and make sure your changes don't break any existing tests by running ```mvn clean test```.

 You can learn more about contributing via GitHub in our [contribution guidelines](CONTRIBUTING.md).

 License
 -------
 This code is under the [Apache Licence v2](https://www.apache.org/licenses/LICENSE-2.0).

-See the `NOTICE.txt` file for required notices and attributions.

 Donations
 ---------